 As an integrative therapist with a focus on EMDR, I’ve seen first hand the power of EMDR + DBT Therapy to manage unwanted emotions to create new beginnings and opportunities.
 Clients often experience a brand new outlook on life, an increase in self-confidence, self-awareness, happiness and joy.

 I am also a Certified Yoga Teacher which enables me to offer a unique and integrative approach that combines talk therapy, mindfulness and mind-body awareness, helping each individual balance their own core energy with their unique brain chemistry.

 Self-pay or out of pocket rates are $175 per 53 minute session.

 I currently accept PacificSource Commercial, First Choice, MODA, PacificSource Community Solutions, OHP and Medicare.
 I also do provide Out of Network Billing for other insurance companies.
 If you are using your insurance benefits, please take the time to understand the nuances of your insurance plan (copays, deductibles, HSA, etc.) on the front end of your psychotherapy treatment.

 What is dialectical behavior therapy?

-Dialectical behavior therapy (DBT) is a form of cognitive behavioral therapy that has been found to be especially helpful for those who experience painfully intense emotions.
-Originally developed to help people with borderline personality disorder, DBT has since found a place in the treatment of a wide variety of distressing conditions, including bipolar disorder, PTSD, eating disorders, depression and suicidal urges.
+Dialectical behavior therapy (DBT Therapy) is a form of cognitive behavioral therapy that has been found to be especially helpful for those who experience painfully intense emotions.
+Originally developed to help people with borderline personality disorder, DBT Therapy has since found a place in the treatment of a wide variety of distressing conditions, including bipolar disorder, PTSD, eating disorders, depression and suicidal urges.

 How does DBT work?

-At the heart of DBT is non-judgmental acceptance of the client for who they are.
+At the heart of dialectical behavior therapy is non-judgmental acceptance of the client for who they are.
 From there, emphasis is on learning to recognize emotional triggers and respond to those triggers in ways that reduce, rather than escalate, conflict.
 The aim is a healthy balance between acceptance and change.